 DDG undertakes not to solicit Users by e-mail asking them to provide personal information.

-The User is invited not to respond to such solicitations and to immediately forward to DDG any request that he/she finds suspicious.
+The User is invited not to respond to such solicitations and to immediately forward to DDG any request that may seem suspicious.

-Depending on the settings of their cookies, each User accepts that the Site may store information concerning their browsing, in order to ensure the proper functioning of the Site, to draw up statistics on the number of visitors to the Site and to optimise the conditions of use and the services offered.
+Depending on the settings of their cookies, each User accepts that the Site may store information concerning their browsing, in order to ensure the proper functioning of the Site, to draw up traffic statistics and to optimize its conditions of use and the services offered.

 9.1 What is a cookie?

-A cookie is a connection indicator, i.e. a small text file deposited on the terminal's hard disk when a website is consulted.
+A cookie is a small text file deposited on the terminal's hard disk when an Internet site is consulted.
 It contains some data relating to the connection, in particular the name of the server concerned, most often an identifier in the form of a unique number and, possibly, an expiry date.
-This identifier may enable the Site to recognise the User's computer, browser, mobile or tablet on each visit.
-Cookies are managed by the User's internet browser.
+This identifier may enable the Site to recognize the User's computer, browser, cell phone or tablet on each visit.
+Cookies are managed by the User's browser.

 9.2 What types of cookies are used by DDG?

 Only the issuer of a cookie is likely to read or modify the information contained therein.
-DDG may, subject to the choices of the Users, install various cookies on their terminal allowing the recognition of the browser of your terminal during the validity period of the cookie concerned, in particular :
+DDG may be required, subject to Users' choices, to install various cookies on their terminal that enable it to recognize the browser of your terminal during the period of validity of the cookie concerned, in particular :

 Functional cookies

-They are used to improve the quality of navigation on the Site, in particular by saving the preferences that the user has expressed during the visit to the Site (language used, display resolution, operating system).
+They enable us to improve the quality of navigation on the Site, in particular by saving the preferences that the user has expressed during the visit to the Site (language used, display resolution, operating system).

 These cookies are used by the Site to produce anonymous statistics.
-They allow us to recognise visitors, to count them and to identify the way in which they move around the Site when they use it.
-This makes it possible to improve the operation of the Site, the interest and ergonomics of the services, for example by ensuring that Users can easily find what they are looking for.
+They make it possible to recognize visitors, count them and identify the way they move around the Site as they use it.
+This makes it possible to improve the operation of the Site and the interest and ergonomics of its services, for example by ensuring that Users can easily find what they are looking for.

 Cookie enabling third parties to provide social sharing tools

-Subject to the User's acceptance, when using one of the sharing buttons on the Site, a cookie may be installed by the relevant social network in order to share the content instantly on the social network.
+Subject to acceptance by the User, when using one of the sharing buttons on the Site, a cookie may be installed by the relevant social network in order to share the content instantly on the social network.
 The Site does not block cookies from these third-party sites and has no control over their installation.
-The User is invited to consult the cookie policy of these social networks for more information.
+The User is invited to consult the cookie policy of these social networks for further information.

-Several possibilities are offered to allow the User to manage cookies.
-All settings are likely to modify Internet navigation and the conditions of access to certain services requiring the use of cookies.
+Several options are available to enable the User to manage cookies.
+All settings are likely to modify Internet browsing and the conditions of access to certain services requiring the use of cookies.

-The recording of a cookie on a terminal is subject to the will of the terminal User, which can be expressed at any time and free of charge depending on his or her browser software.
+The registration of a cookie on a terminal is subject to the will of the User of the terminal, which can be expressed at any time and free of charge according to his navigation software.

-If the User accepts in his browser software the recording of cookies in his terminal, the cookies integrated in the pages and contents consulted may be temporarily stored in a dedicated space of his terminal and may be read by their issuer.
+If the User's browser software accepts the storage of cookies on his/her terminal, the cookies integrated into the pages and content consulted may be stored temporarily in a dedicated space on his/her terminal, and may be read by their issuer.

-The User can choose to refuse cookies, partially or completely.
+The User may choose to refuse cookies, in whole or in part.

 The User may delete all cookies or only some of them.
 Deleting cookies does not prevent browsing or their reinstallation during browsing.
-Rejecting cookies allows the User to control the cookie library of his browser at a given moment.
+Rejecting cookies allows the User to control his browser's cookie library at any given time.

-The technical cookies, necessary for navigation, will however be reinstalled as soon as the User visits the Site again.
+Technical cookies, necessary for navigation, will be reinstalled as soon as the User returns to the Site.

-It is possible that such a refusal may lead to a degraded functioning of the Site by the Internet user, or even prevent him/her from benefiting from a certain number of functionalities which may be necessary to navigate in certain areas of the Site.
-This is the case in particular when the content or services require the User to identify himself.
+It is possible that such a refusal may result in the Internet User being unable to use the Site properly, or even to benefit from a certain number of functionalities that may be necessary to navigate in certain areas of the Site.
+This is particularly the case when content or services require the User to identify him/herself.

-Where applicable, DDG declines all responsibility for the consequences related to the degraded functioning of its services resulting from the impossibility for it to record or consult the cookies necessary for their functioning that the User has refused or deleted.
+Where applicable, DDG declines all responsibility for the consequences related to the degraded operation of its services resulting from the impossibility for it to record or consult the cookies necessary for their operation that the User would have refused or deleted.

-However, DDG informs the User that certain cookies cannot be deleted insofar as they are strictly necessary for the technical functioning of the Website.
+However, DDG informs the User that certain cookies cannot be deleted insofar as they are strictly necessary for the technical operation of the Website.

-If the User wishes to modify his wishes regarding cookies, he can do so at any time on the Site and by configuring the settings of his browser:
+If the User wishes to modify his cookie preferences, he may do so at any time on the Site or by configuring his browser settings:

 Below, we explain how to refuse cookies, depending on your browser.